Let’s build the future that we want to live in.

 Also, you don’t need to sweat the order of the details in the appendix to weave the pieces together like a high-school essay.
 The first few slides are neatly and logically ordered, while the appendix serves as backup.

-Without further ado, I encourage you to download these templates and share with anyone that might benefit.
+Without further ado, we encourage you to download the template and share with anyone that might benefit.
 Best of luck telling your startup’s story and delivering a successful pitch.